asehmi/asehmi-streamlit-label-studio-frontend/README.md

 The [standalone LSF application](https://github.com/HumanSignal/label-studio-frontend) has been deprecated.
 Hence, I'm not sure if the package repository is being updated from the main LS GitHub repository.
 Nevertheless, I updated the `app_config.json` file to point to the newer examples, and added **image polygon** and **image segmentation** examples.

+Moving forward, you'd have to create a build of the editor (i.e. LSF) from the main LS repo, and point to these build JS and CSS files instead of taking them from the package repo.

 ### Try the demo app yourself

 The application can be seen running in the Streamlit Cloud at the link below: